-In August 2013, Butch Walker's father, Willard Walker, or "Big Butch," was diagnosed with pancreatic cancer not 24 hours before his passing.
-Butch founded the Autumn Leaves Project with the belief that no one should ever be faced with this diagnosis, certainly not alone.
+In August 2013, Butch Walker's father, Willard "Big Butch" Walker was diagnosed with pancreatic cancer surrounded by loved ones just 24 hours before his passing.
+His son, Butch Walker, founded The Autumn Leaves Project with the belief that no one should ever face this diagnosis alone.

 Our VISION IS for a world in which EVERYONE IMPACTED BY PANCREATIC CANCER HAS RESOURCES FOR OPTIMIZED QUALITY OF LIFE.

 Our mission is to do all we can while we can for those affected by pancreatic cancer.

 If you or a loved one have been diagnosed with pancreatic cancer and would benefit from resources provided by the Autumn Leaves Project, please fill out our Patient Services Request form here.